Amazon Visiting Academics

 In the coming months, the AVA program will be adding more academics with niche skillsets in various research domains.
 Interested in becoming a Visiting Academic?
 Here’s what you need to know:

 Who is the AVA program looking for?

-Inquiries are currently accepted from academics in research areas including: machine learning, computer vision, data science, natural language processing, robotics, economics, optimization, statistics, quantum computing, sustainability, operations research, I/O psychology, social sciences, environmental science, horticulture, and water conservation.
+Inquiries are currently accepted from pre-tenure to newly-tenured academics in research areas including: machine learning, computer vision, data science, natural language processing, robotics, economics, optimization, statistics, quantum computing, sustainability, operations research, I/O psychology, social sciences, environmental science, horticulture, and water conservation.

 Am I eligible?

 To qualify, you must have a PhD in a relevant field or related discipline.
-You also must have a current, or confirmed pending, professorial affiliation with an academic or research institution.
+You also must have a current professorial affiliation with an academic or research institution.